AripakaLakshmiPrathyusha11/webscrapping/README.md

 # webscrapping
-The data is scraped from the website and exploratory data analysis on the scraped data to show the
+The data is scraped from the website and exploratory data analysis on the scraped data to show the analysis to increase their profits.